 Section 1.

 Directors may be removed for cause.
-Such cause shall be defined by the Membership Committee.
+Such cause shall be defined by the Executive Committee.
 Before removal all information shall be assembled in writing.
-Due notice shall be given for an appropriate hearing before the Board of Directors not later than twenty-one (21) days after the request for removal of a Director has been received by the Committee.
+Due notice shall be given for an appropriate hearing before the Board of Directors not later than fourteen (14) days after the request for removal of a Director has been received by the Committee.
 The hearing shall be held with opportunity for all parties to be heard.
 Transcripts of the proceedings shall be kept.
-The Board shall render a decision not later than forty-two (42) days after the request for removal for cause of a Director has been received by the Membership Committee.
+The Board shall render a decision not later than sixty (60) days after the request for removal for cause of a Director has been received by the Executive Committee.

 Section 2.